module-federation/aegis-host/README.md

 ## Purpose

 Enjoy the benfits of deployment independence without the hassle of a distributed architecture.
 Microservice-style architectures, like any architecture, impose difficult trade-offs.
-Chief among them is the requirement to distrubuted system in support.
-While deployment independence is tantamount to agility and velocity, distribution adds significant cost and risk to the prjecyt.
+Chief among them is the requirement to build a disstributed system to support.
+While deployment independence is tantamount to agility and velocity, distribution adds significant cost and risk t .
 Many projects get into to trouble.
 This barrier to entry is known as the "microservices premium."

 The implicit premise behind the trade-off is expressed by [Fowler](https://martinfowler.com/articles/microservices.html):